rambaut/Seq-Gen/manual.md

 Output File Format
 ------------------

-The default format for the output files was chosen for its simplicity and for the wide range of programs that use it.
-All of the programs in the PHYLIP package that accept molecular sequences can analyse multiple data sets in the format produced by Seq-Gen. Seq-Gen can now also generate NEXUS format output (see the `-o` option, below) for use with the PAUP program (Swofford, 1993).
+The default format for the output files is now FASTA format and was chosen for its simplicity and for the wide range of programs that use it.
+This format will generate a separate file for each dataset generated.
+The prefix of the file name can be specified with the `-y` option and the suffix or file extension with the `-u` option.
+The file name will have the format: `prefix_N.suffix` where N is the dataset number (padded with zeros).

+Seq-Gen can also generate NEXUS format or PHYLIP format output (see the `-o` option, below) for use with the PAUP program (Swofford, 1993).
 A PAUP command block (or any other text) can be inserted between each simulated dataset to automate the analysis process (see the `-x` option, below).
+These formats allow multiple data sets per file so this is the default.

+Separate files for each datasets can be forced using the `s` modifier to the `-o` option.
+I.e., `-ons` will create a set of NEXUS files, one for each dataset.

 Parameters to control Seq-Gen
 -----------------------------